CodeNinjaTech/medical-prescription-database/README.md

 g.
 For each drug id, show the percentage change in the total amount of prescriptions for that drug in 2021 vs. 2020.
 h.
 For each drug id and for prescriptions of 2021, show the total amount of the drug’s prescriptions ordered for male customers (2nd column), and the total amount of the drug’s prescriptions ordered for female customers (2nd column).

+### Task 4: Database Interaction Program
+(20%)

-4. (20%) Using the programming language of your choice (Python/R), write a program that connects to the database and then prints out a line for each prescription with the following information: the id, date and time of the prescription, the name and phone number of the patient, the name and specialization of the doctor who ordered the prescription, and the name of the drug, its unit price and the quantity of the prescription.
+Using the programming language of your choice (Python/R), write a program that connects to the database and then prints out a line for each prescription with the following information: the id, date and time of the prescription, the name and phone number of the patient, the name and specialization of the doctor who ordered the prescription, and the name of the drug, its unit price and the quantity of the prescription.